 Overview: An understanding of prejudice, discrimination, racism, sexism, ethnocentrism is an important part of human rights education.
-These forms of moral exclusion are fundamentally manifestations of the central problem of the denial of human dignity that makes possible various types of discrimination, especially against minorities.
+These forms of moral exclusion are fundamentally manifestations of the central problem of the denial of human dignity that makes possible various types of discrimination.
 Groups suffering from discrimination include ethnic and language minorities, refugees and displaced persons, religious and other minorities.
-It is prejudice and ignorance that promotes the dehumanization of ethnic minorities and which in turn fosters and supports many forms of discrimination.
+Women constitute the largest social group suffering from systematic discrimination and the failure to understand that women's rights are human rights.
+That is, rights to which women are entitled simply because they are human.
+This might seem obvious, but many people fail to place women's demands for equality in the context of human rights.
+It is prejudice and ignorance that promotes the dehumanization of women and minorities and which in turn fosters and supports many forms of discrimination.